MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/archive-twitter-data-with-sample-connector.md

 The next step is to create a web app resource in Azure for the Twitter connector.

-For step-by-step instructions, see [Step 4: Create a new web app resource in Azure](deploy-twitter-connector.md#step-4-create-a-new-web-app-resource-in-azure).
+For step-by-step instructions, see [Create a new web app resource in Azure](deploy-twitter-connector.md#step-4-create-a-new-web-app-resource-in-azure).

 During the completion of this step (by following the step-by-step instructions), you'll provide the following information (that you've copied to a text file after completing the previous steps) when creating the web app resource.